This page was last updated on 16 December 2020

-The Act provided that, when calculating a director's liability for any negative change in a company's financial position as a result of wrongful trading, there will be a presumption that the directors of a company are not responsible for any worsening of its financial position during the period 1 March 2020 to 30 September (extended from 30 June 2020 under the Bill).
+The Act provided that, when calculating a director's liability for any negative change in a company's financial position as a result of wrongful trading, there would be a presumption that the directors of a company are not responsible for any worsening of its financial position during the period 1 March 2020 to 30 September 2020 (extended from 30 June 2020 under the Bill).
 The Government also confirmed that this is intended to be a non-rebuttable presumption (i.e. it will not be open to the Courts to find that a director's actions have in fact caused a negative change to the company's financial position during this period).

 Restrictions on termination of contracts for supply of goods and services

 Potentially the most widely significant measure in the Act is the restrictions on contractual rights of third parties to terminate contracts for the supply of goods and services in the event that a company becomes subject to insolvency proceedings.

 Under the Act, subject to a temporary exemption for certain small suppliers, contractual provisions allowing a supplier of goods and services to terminate the contract upon their counterparty becoming subject to insolvency proceedings (and other provisions triggered on insolvency) will cease to have effect upon the counterparty becoming subject to a moratorium or insolvency proceedings.